Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, NBA, more

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFB, NBA picks on Wednesday, November 12
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Jets vs. Patriots picks on Thursday, Nov.
+13

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-There's a robust sporting slate on Wednesday, giving you tons of wagering opportunities across the best DFS apps.
-There are a dozen NBA games, dozens more in college hoops, four NHL contests and three FBS matchups.
-Furthermore, we're on the eve of 'Thursday Night Football' between the Jets and Patriots.
-All of these events can be predicted with help of the Betr Picks promo code CBSSPORTS as you simply have to guess if a player has 'More' or 'Less' a pre-set statistical bar.
+A fierce AFC East rivalry kicks off NFL Week 11 as the Patriots host the Jets on 'Thursday Night Football'.
+NFL player props can be wagered on TNF at many of the best DFS apps, including by utilizing the Betr Picks promo code CBSSPORTS.
+From MVP candidate Drake Maye to standout RB Breece Hall to four-time Pro Bowler Stefon Diggs, you have no shortage of options to target with prop picks.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.